-A Haakaa pump is a simple pump that has a ton of uses.
+A Haakaa pump is a simple pump (pumps on one breast at a time) with tons of uses.

 What Is A Breast Milk Letdown?

-If this is your first baby, or you are new to breastfeeding, the term letdown might be new to you.
+If this is your first baby or you are new to

-This is so that milk doesn’t continually flow from your breasts and leak everywhere!
+P.S.
+This is so that milk doesn’t continually flow from your breasts 24/7 and leak everywhere!

-The milk starts flowing from both breasts at the same time.
-This is why you might notice your bra or shirt get wet on the other side when you are breastfeeding.
-Sometimes–especially early on in breastfeeding–you will experience a spontaneous letdown which leads to leaking.
+When you have a letdown, milk flows from both breasts at the same time.
+This is why you might notice your bra or shirt get wet on the other side while

 How Do You Know When You Have Your Letdown?